mswart99/argusTerminal/README.md

   * "~" Separates the Title of the Command from the Command itself
   * "^" Separates the Command from the Parameter Explanation
+  * "," Separates one parameter from another
-  * "#" Denotes if a Command requires a Confirm Window
+  * "?"
+Denotes if a Command requires a Confirm Window